YuvalShaul/kubernetes/labs/k8s-VirtualBox/D-pods-and-containers/17-multi-container/README.md

-# 17 - restart policies
+# 17 - Multi Container Pods

-In this lab we are going to demonstrate using probes to monitor containers health.
+In this lab we are going to demonstrate pods with multiple containers.

 - Look at **multi-container.yaml** file from this lab.
 - It define: